leonv024/https_test/README.md

 # https_test

-Test a list with domains for https
+Test a list with websites for http/https.